pskeshu/brushstrokes/README.md

 # brushstrokes

-brushstrokes is a post-modern implementation of an automated microscopy software, consisting of a layered architecture with generic device control and a cognitive model.
+brushstrokes is a post-modern implementation of an automated microscopy software, centered around the sample.